qasim233/Near-Real-Time-Data-Warehouse-Prototype-for-METRO-Shopping-Store-in-Pakistan/Readme.txt

 3) Run the MetroMeshJoin Project in Eclipse.
 4) Run the CreateDW query in MySQL.
 It will create a star schema and load data from CombinedTable into the Star schema
 5) Run QueriesDW query for OLAP, in MySQL.

+Note: Read Project Report for understanding the project